xbze3/spotil/README.md

 - base64
 - josn
 - requests
+- post from requests
 - urllib.request
 - re
 - os
 - yt_dlp
+- load_dotenv from dotenv

 These can all be installed using `pip install LIBRARY-NAME`